fluent/fluent-bit-docs/pipeline/filters/multiline-stacktrace.md

 Since concatenated records are re-emitted to the head of the Fluent Bit log pipeline, you can not configure multiple multiline filter definitions that match the same tags.
 This will cause an infinite loop in the Fluent Bit pipeline; to use multiple parsers on the same logs, configure a single filter definitions with a comma separated list of parsers for `multiline.parser`.
 For more, see issue [#5235](https://github.com/fluent/fluent-bit/issues/5235).

+Secondly, for the same reason, the multiline filter should be the **first** filter.
+Logs will be re-emitted by the multiline filter to the head of the pipeline- the filter will ignore its own re-emitted records, but other filters won't.
+If there are filters before the multiline filter, they will be applied twice.

 {% endhint %}

 ## Configuration Parameters